BorisTheBrave/DeBroglie/docs/articles/config_files.md

 **MagicaVoxel** - Tile values are palette indices (a value between 0 and 255).
 Using zero means the empty voxel.

+When using file sets, the value of a tile is taken from the `value` property of the tile config.

 ### Adjacency Config

 Adjacency config is a way of configuring the [adjacent model](features.md#adjacent) without using sample inputs.
 You set an array of adjacency entries, where each entry adds extra permissible neighbours for some tiles in some directions.
+Further details can be found on the [Adjacency page](adjacency.md).

 Each adjacency entry it composed of two named lists of [Tile references](#tile-references).
 Specifically, they take one of three forms: